int-brain-lab/ibl-sorter/README.md

 # Python port of KiloSort2

-This is a work-in-progress literal Python port of the original MATLAB version of Kilosort 2, written by Marius Pachitariu.
+This is a Python port of the original MATLAB version of [Kilosort 2.5](https://github.com/MouseLand/Kilosort), written by Marius Pachitariu, with Neuropixel specific improvements and software engineering enhancements.
-The code is still being debugged and is not ready for use.

 ## Scope
 ### Why an IBL port of pykilosort? (draft)

-Preprocessing functions and standardization of outputs
+Preprocessing functions and standardization of outputs (white paper coming last week of 2021).

-Kush Banga, Cyrille Rossant, Olivier Winter
+Kush Banga, Mayo Faulkner, Cyrille Rossant, Olivier Winter

 ## Installation